 Understand common clinical presentations of polypharmacy

-Reflect on lived experience and ensure shared decision making
+Reflect on lived experience and ensure shared decision-making

-Explore best practice in identifying problematic polypharmacy, understanding which patients and which medicines or combinations of medicines present the highest risk and how the use of polypharmacy prescribing comparators can help
+Explore best practice in identifying problematic polypharmacy, understanding which patients and which medicines or combinations of medicines present the highest risk, and how the use of polypharmacy prescribing comparators can help

-Identify key strategies for deprescribing mental health medications including those that can cause dependence and withdrawal
+Identify key strategies for deprescribing mental health medications, including those that can cause dependence and withdrawal

 Understand which herbal medicines and dietary supplements can be problematic

-Develop your skills in managing medicines that have elevated risk during discontinuation through discontinuation syndromes, managing adverse effects and tapering
+Develop your skills in managing medicines that have elevated risk during discontinuation through discontinuation syndromes, managing adverse effects, and tapering

 Support people to better understand the medications that they take

-Self assess, reflect and expand your skills in prescribing practice whilst understanding your limits of practice
+Self-assess, reflect, and expand your skills in prescribing practice whilst understanding your limits of practice

-Supports CPD professional development and acts as revalidation evidence.
-This course provides 5 Hrs training for CPD subject to peer group approval for revalidation purposes
+Support CPD professional development and act as revalidation evidence.
+This course provides 5 hours of training for CPD, subject to peer group approval for revalidation purposes.